The Two-Footed Myth and Why Rayan Cherki Is the Real Thing

 Genuinely balanced two-footedness is rare even among the elite.
 Opta data covering the last four Premier League seasons ranks players by the difference between their left and right-footed shot proportions.
 Jean-Philippe Mateta leads on 13.8%, and Anthony Elanga sits close behind with exactly five top-flight goals with each foot.
 Both are attackers.
 Of course they are.

 This season, Cherki tops the entire Premier League when ranked by two-footedness across shots, crosses, passes and clearances combined.
-FotMob list both feet as his preferred foot, one of the only entries in their database to do so.
+FBref — the sport's most authoritative statistical database — lists him as "Footed: Both," a classification so rare it barely appears elsewhere in their records.

 Cherki's Numbers